-68 Even if all chemicals are present at concentrations below their individual "safe" levels, there may still be an unacceptable risk posed by the mixture (Rudén et al., 2019).
-The environmental risk associated 69 with these mixtures can be modelled using the concentration addition model (CA), which is widely 70 71 recommended as an initial precautionary approach for any mixture assessment (Backhaus and Faust, 72 2012; Kortenkamp et al., 2009; Rudén et al., 2019).
-CA can be applied to chemical monitoring data and allows exploring different exposure and/or hazard scenarios, in which the reliability and validity of the 73 74 risk estimates can be systematically explored, for instance, the role of non-detects and Quantitative 75 Structure-Activity Relationships (QSARs), see below.
-This also permits the identification of the risk-76 driving chemicals from the considerable number of chemicals that are often found to co-occur.
+Chemicals that are included in the monitoring suite, but that are not detected occur at a concentration somewhere between zero and the chemical-analytical limit of detection.
+The incorporation of non-detects is often considered into risk assessment and several studies have examined their potential contribution to the mixture risk (Gustavsson et al., 2017a, 2017b; Han and Price, 2011; Price et al., 2012; Rodríguez-Gil et al., 2018).
+Even if all chemicals are present at concentrations below their individual "safe" levels, there may still be an unacceptable risk posed by the mixture (Rudén et al., 2019).
+The environmental risk associated with these mixtures can be modelled using the concentration addition model (CA), which is widely recommended as an initial precautionary approach for any mixture assessment (Backhaus and Faust, 2012; Kortenkamp et al., 2009; Rudén et al., 2019).
+It assumes that the combined effect of multiple substances with similar modes of action can be predicted by summing their individual effects based on their concentrations (Kortenkamp et al., 2009).
+CA can be applied to chemical monitoring data and allows exploring different exposure and/or hazard scenarios, in which the reliability and validity of the risk estimates can be systematically explored, for instance, the role of non-detects and the use of Quantitative Structure-Activity Relationships (QSARs) to estimate hazard concentrations.
+This also permits the identification of the riskdriving chemicals from the considerable number of chemicals that are often found to co-occur.